-Mason, a Whig, was the representative for Ohio's 10th congressional district from 1839 to 1843.
+Mason was the representative for Ohio’s 10th congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1835 to Mar 1843, Mason missed 678 of 2,659 roll call votes, which is 25.5%.
 This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Dec 1836-Mar 1837||136||15||11.0%||11th|